 I knew instantly that I had to try it and was not disappointed.
 It kind of reminds me of hamburger helper, but better.
 Because it’s a from-scratch, home cooked meal, that is ready in just minutes.
 Thanks to my handy Instant Pot Electric Pressure Cooker. (affiliate link)

-This goulash recipe is a tomato based dish filled with ground beef, pasta, bell pepper & onion, and lots of delicious spices.
+This goulash recipe (also known as American Chop Suey) is a tomato based instant pot pasta dish filled with ground beef, pasta, bell pepper & onion, and lots of delicious spices.
 It’s one of those perfectly satisfying and hearty meals that are easy enough to make that you can pull it off on a weeknight.
+Another favorite weeknight meal is cheeseburger sliders.
+Update: I know also have a crockpot goulash recipe you may want to try!

 Although you do have to take the time to brown the ground beef for this goulash recipe, it’s totally hands off after that.
 I love that everything cooks in all the same pot – making clean up a breeze.